 T-Mobile Penalties for Non-Compliant Messaging

 The current fines outlined below are specific to T-Mobile.
-These fees, if assessed by T-Mobile (or potentially other U.S. carriers) will be passed through to customers by Twilio.
+These fines, if assessed by T-Mobile (or potentially other U.S. carriers) will be passed through to customers by Twilio.

 Content Violation